TKG (Temporal Knowledge Graph)

 - Valid From — When the fact became valid

-- Valid Until — When the fact became invalid
+- Valid Until — When the fact stopped being valid (none means still valid)

 Benefits